Quantum-Accelerators/quacc/docs/src/about/faq.md

 # FAQ

+**Q: Do you have any tips for writing new workflows?**

+A: Great question!
+When developing new workflows, I strongly recommend writing an initial draft based on a low-cost ASE calculator like `EMT` or `LJ`, which will allow you to test on your local machine with fast turnaround.
+Also try to keep things modular.
+Trying to do too much in one function can make it difficult to debug.

 **Q: How is Quacc different than just using the [Atomic Simulation Environment (ASE)](https://wiki.fysik.dtu.dk/ase/)**

 A: Quacc is designed to supercharge ASE for the efficient design of high-throughput workflows.
 Quacc makes it possible to easily design complex ASE workflows that can be run on heterogeneous compute environments with modern workflow managers, such as [Covalent](https://github.com/AgnostiqHQ/covalent) and [Jobflow](https://github.com/materialsproject/jobflow).
 Quacc also makes it possible to combine ASE with the powerful [Materials Project](https://materialsproject.org/) software stack, such as [Custodian](https://github.com/materialsproject/custodian) for on-the-fly error handling.
 For the database enthusiasts, Quacc is interoperable with [Maggma](https://github.com/materialsproject/maggma) to store calculation results in a readily queryable format like MongoDB.